Picture of Hooper Family Blog

 Lee is among 40 martyrs listed on the Civil Rights Memorial in Montgomery, Alabama.
 Today, his memory is preserved by the Reverend George Lee Museum, founded and operated by Ms. Helen Sims in Belzoni, Mississippi.
 This museum also honors civil rights leader Fannie Lou Hamer.

 The educational journey of the Hooper children included O.M.
 McNair School, named after its founder, who became its principal in 1944.
 This school marked a turning point for them, as it was one of the first actual school buildings that some of the children could attend that was not in a church.
+Some of the older children went to a boarding school to further their education.
 McNair once was a High School for black children and now is an upper middle school.

 They were not allowed to attend Humphreys County High School, a public school in Belzoni, which faced racial tensions after it was finally integrated around 1970.
 The school was accused of poor treatment of black students by the principal and teachers calling them names we won’t repeat here.
 By this time, the Hooper children had already graduated from school and did not attend this school.